 As previously mentioned, the UAE knows that its strengths lie in creating an atmosphere friendly to investors, developers, and entrepreneurs – not in a beautiful landscape, plentiful and various natural resources, or a large, highly trained workforce.
 It knows it needs to reach outward to draw people in.
 Its expat and business-friendly policies and programs definitely reflect that.

 So, let’s dig in to discuss what some of the residence options are.

 It should probably be stated upfront that the UAE rarely, if ever, grants citizenship.
-Currently, there is a circulating proposal in the government that would allow for citizenship to be granted to foreigners that meet some pretty high requirements.
+Currently, there is a circulating proposal in the government that would allow for citizenship to be granted to foreigners who meet some pretty unrealistic requirements.

-It would be a long process and require you to learn Arabic and give up all your other passports, but surprisingly, it may become an option.
-Check out our video to get more of the details.
-We will keep you posted as things develop.
+It would be a long process and require you to learn Arabic and give up all your other passports, but it may become an option.

-But as for now, if citizenship is your goal, you should probably look elsewhere.
-It’s not something they currently do.
+But for now, if citizenship is your goal, you should look elsewhere.

 That being said, the UAE does offer several exceptional and valuable programs for residency through investment with one of the following options: